MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/pktmon/pktmon-sdn-data-path-wac-extension.md

 ## Getting started

-To get to the tool, navigate to the Hyper-Converged Cluster that you created in the previous step, then to the "SDN monitoring" extension, then to the "Data Path Diagnostics" tab.
+To get to the tool, navigate to the cluster that you created in the previous step, then to the "SDN monitoring" extension, then to the "Data Path Diagnostics" tab.

 ## Selecting scenarios